johanson/irur/irur/README.md

          :type  reload:       bool, optional

          Arguments: bump_version=True, sync=True, reload=True
-lint     Lint and fix files
+lint     Lint and fix files.
-serve    Compile with hot-reload for development
+serve    Compile with hot-reload for development. test     Run unit tests with jest.
 ```

 If you prefer npm scripts: `npm run build` to build with webpack (or `npm run serve` for development), `node server.js --dev` to start the server.